Scott Peterson, The Man Convicted Of Murdering His Wife Laci Gets A New Mugshot

 — Max Tha 3rd XO (@stop_beggin_hoe) May 29, 2018

-Scott Peterson’s father, Lee says that his son has found some peace behind bars at San Quentin State Prison.
+Scott Peterson’s father, Lee, says that his son has found some peace behind bars at San Quentin State Prison.

 “Scott is doing wonderfully.
 He’s found a life behind bars.
 We talk all the time and he’s always in good spirits.”

-A journalist, Nancy Mullane says that Scott Peterson, now 45, is hardly miserable behind bars, and gets to work out and play ball despite being on death row.
+A journalist, Nancy Mullane, says that Scott Peterson, now 45, is hardly miserable behind bars and gets to work out and play ball despite being on death row.

 “When I saw Scott, he was playing basketball.
 He didn’t look depressed.
 He looked like someone you’d see on the street playing basketball.
 He had his shirt off and his boxer shorts up.
 He wasn’t ripped, but he looked healthy.
 He was having a good time.”